 - there was no criminal intent,

-- the defendant made a legitimate offer, or
+- you made a legitimate offer, or

-- the defendant was falsely accused
+- you were falsely accused

 In this article, our Las Vegas Nevada criminal defense attorneys discuss the following extortion topics: